 What’s making your quarantine livable?
 Are you reaching for high drama, or fluffy comfort watches?
 (Or both?)

-Here’s what we started, finished, dropped, or kept watching this week.
-What did you catch up on this weekend?
+Here’s what we’ve started, finished, dropped, or kept watching this week.
+What have you caught up on this weekend?

 (Note: We’ll mention some plot details, but will try to keep major spoilers to minimum.)